 PAS 5235 Research Methods (2 Units)

-This course is designed to introduce students to methods, and areas need, in research to improve delivery of care and/or patient outcomes and to foster an interest in promoting Physician Assistant scholarship.
+This course is designed to introduce students to methods, and areas need, in research to improve the delivery of care and/or patient outcomes and to foster an interest in promoting Physician Assistant scholarship.

 PAS 6310 Elective (3 Units)